adimitrova/DistributedAlgorithms/Exercise2/README.md

 If condition is false, the curr process gets killed for now until its elected at some point.

 ## Peterson's algorithm is explained by the teacher in previous years [HERE](https://collegerama.tudelft.nl/Mediasite/Play/cb6da7ce5002457fb804557758e222a11d?catalog=528e5b24-a2fc-4def-870e-65bd84b28a8c) at time: 0:43:51

+Plan:
+we leave the message class but send